 However, the coffee replacements listed above are made with roasted and ground grains, the rich flavor of chicory root, and sometimes dandelion root.
 These products impart a rich, varied flavor.

-Will they taste just like your favorite coffee?
+Do coffee substitutes taste just like your favorite coffee?

 Probably not, at least at first sip.
 However, they are much more flavorful than standard decaffeinated coffee.